 Now, it’s not necessary to have all of your ingredients sourced in the U.S. And it's not essential that a company manufactures their dog food in the same location as where their ingredients are coming from, too.

-This is why I created lists like top dog food brands and top puppy food brands where I've gone through not only specific food's ingredient list, but also company's reputation, recall history and other data to pin point which ones are least likely to be harmful to our dogs.
+This is why I created lists like top dog food brands and top puppy food brands where I've gone through not only specific food's ingredient list, but also the company's reputation, recall history, and other data to pinpoint which ones are least likely to be harmful to our dogs.